HOW TO FIND LOADS AS A NEW OWNER-OPERATOR IN 2026

 DAT One is the industry standard.
 It has the largest freight network with over 500 million loads posted annually, the best rate data (DAT RateView), and broker credit scores so you can vet who you're hauling for.
 Monthly plans start around $45-$200+ depending on features.

-Truckstop.com is the main competitor.
-Similar volume, good rate tools, and a slightly different broker base.
+Truckstop is DAT's main competitor with similar volume, strong rate tools, and a slightly different broker base.
+It's also the #1 load board for flatbed and hot shot freight.
 Many drivers subscribe to both DAT and Truckstop to see the widest range of available freight.
+Get 20% off Truckstop for 6 months →

 Convoy, Uber Freight, and digital brokerages work differently — you see available loads with set prices, accept or decline, and get paid.
 Less negotiation involved, but rates tend to be lower than what you'd get negotiating directly with traditional brokers.